ramchaik/aether/README.md

 - **KEDA (Kubernetes Event-driven Autoscaling)**: The Forge service utilizes KEDA with AWS SQS triggers, allowing it to scale based on the number of messages in the queue.
 This ensures rapid processing of build requests during high-demand periods.

 This combination of HPA and KEDA allows Aether to dynamically adjust to varying workloads, maintaining performance while optimizing resource consumption.

+## Monitoring 🔍
+Aether uses Prometheus for collecting and storing metrics, and Grafana for visualizing and analyzing the collected metrics.

 ## Contributing 🤝